1 - 2 Advocate and Propitiation

 12 I am writing to you, little children, because your sins have been forgiven you for His name’s sake.
 13 I am writing to you, fathers, because you know Him who has been from the beginning.
 I am writing to you, young men, because you have overcome the evil one.
 I have written to you, children, because you know the Father.
 14 I have written to you, fathers, because you know Him who has been from the beginning.
 I have written to you, young men, because you are strong, and the word of God abides in you, and you have overcome the evil one.
 15 Do not love the world nor the things in the world.
 If anyone loves the world, the love of the Father is not in him.
 16 For all that is in the world, the lust of the flesh and the lust of the eyes and the boastful pride of life, is not from the Father, but is from the world.
 17 The world is passing away, and [also] its lusts; but the one who does the will of God lives forever.

 Before John elaborates on the different growing stages, he first says what those different groups have in common.
-That is that their “sins have been forgiven for His name’s sake”.
-This great blessing is the part of each child of God.
-This is where the security of the forgiveness of sin is shining.
+That is that their “sins have been forgiven … for His name’s sake”.
+This great blessing is the part of every child of God.
+This is where the assurance of the forgiveness of sin is shining.
 In case you would be doubting (a little bit) about whether God has indeed forgiven your sins, then you need to carefully consider this verse.
-The security of the forgiveness of sins lies not in yourself, but in God and in Christ and His work.
+The assurance of the forgiveness of sins is not in yourself, but in God and in Christ and His work.
 Your sins are forgiven “for His name’s sake” (cf. Psa 25:11; Isa 43:25).

-It does not say that your sins have been ‘put away’, but “forgiven”.
-‘To be forgiven’ shows the heart of God.
+It does not say that your sins have been ‘removed’, but “forgiven”.
+‘Being forgiven’ shows the heart of God.
 In the forgiveness God opens His arms and wraps them around you.
 God does not forgive reluctantly, but He likes to forgive (Psa 86:5).
 He receives the prodigal son and gives him all the glory of His house.
 He especially gives him His arms and His heart (Lk 15:20-24).

 I once heard a nice story of a man who was doubting about whether his sins were really forgiven.
 This man was told that when he has asked God for forgiveness, he could surely trust that God has cast all his sins ‘behind His back’ (Isa 38:17).
 However, he could hardly believe that.
 That may be true, he said, but when God turns around, He will surely see them again.
 Then they told him that God has cast them ‘into the depths of the sea’ (Mic 7:19).
-Yes, the man replied, but when God will drain the sea they will become visible again.
-Then they told him that God will ‘remember his sins no more’ (Jer 31:31-34; Heb 8:12), which means that He will never refer to them again.
-Forgiveness lies in the magnificence of God’s Being, in His Name.
-That was what convinced the man.
+Yes, the man replied, but when God drains the sea they will become visible again.
+Then they told him that God will ‘remember his sins no more’ (Jer 31:31-34; Heb 8:12), that is, that He will never refer to them again.
+Forgiveness is in the magnificence of God’s Being, in His Name.
+That convinced the man.
 He was now assured that also his sins were forgiven.

 You may say that this also applies to the child and the young man.
 That is true, but by presenting it like that, John makes clear that Christ is sufficient for a father.
 Fathers are those who live closely to Christ and closely to the Scripture.
-The characteristic of a father is that he has been disconnected from the world, in order to fully be in the other world where He is in Whom everything is to be found for the heart of the Father.
+The characteristic of a father is that he has been disconnected from the world to be fully in the other world where He is in Whom everything is to be found for the heart of the Father.
 The only important thing for him is to have fellowship with the Father and the Son.

 V13b.
 The “young men” are in the middle of the development of their spiritual life.
 The young man is involved in a warfare against the wicked one.
-Nevertheless he may know that he has overcome the wicked one because he has the new life.
-That doesn’t mean that the wicked one leaves him alone.
-The wicked one seeks to tempt him to love the world.
-That will be elaborated later in verse 15 extensively.
-If you are a young man you stand in the victory.
-From your position as a conqueror in Christ (Rom 8:37) you are able to have a life of victory.
+Nevertheless he may know that he has overcome the evil one because he has the new life.
+That doesn’t mean that the evil one leaves him alone.
+The evil one seeks to tempt him to love the world.
+This is elaborated on later in verse 15.
+When you are a young man you stand in the victory.
+From your position as a conqueror in Christ (Rom 8:37) you are able to live a life of victory.

 V13c.
-The “children” in the faith, the babes, are not characterized by struggles in the first place.
+The “children” in the faith, the babies, are not characterized by struggles in the first place.
 They have peace in their heart because they know “the Father”.
 They rest in His faithfulness, love and care.
-Inwardly they have rest and they feel like a child in the bosom of his mother (Psa 131:2).
+Inwardly they have rest and they feel “like a weaned child [rests] against his mother” (Psa 131:2).
 They do not need to grow in the knowledge of the Father.
-They know Him and have a personal connection with Him.
+They know Him and have a personal relationship with Him.

 Before we continue I would like to make a general remark.
 You have seen that John indicates what is typical for each group.
 That, however, does not mean that each characteristic is specifically only for the group that is being regarded.
 Also a father in Christ has his struggles at times and he also knows what it is to rest at the heart of the Father.
 In the same way the young man also has the moments of rest and of being fully satisfied by the Lord Jesus.
 The same applies to the children.
 They certainly have their struggles at times, while they also experience at times that the only important thing is Christ.

 V14a.
-In order to encourage the different groups in their growth, John addresses them once more.
-That gives them an extra security against the persistent attempts of the false teachers to deceive them and to draw them away from the assurance and perfection of the new life they have.
+To encourage the different groups in their growth, John addresses them once more.
+That gives them an extra assurance against the persistent attempts of the false teachers to deceive them and to draw them away from the assurance and perfection of the new life they have.

 Regarding the “fathers” John has nothing more to say than he has already said.
 Christ is sufficient for them.
 There is nothing more that could complement that.

 V14b.
 With the “young men” it is different.
 He first points out to them what they are and what they have done.
 They are “strong”; they have strength.
-Though they do not have that strength in themselves, but they draw that from “the word of God” that “abides” in them.
-The truth lives in them, because the new life is in them.
-Therefore they also have conquered the wicked one.
+They do not have that strength in themselves, but they derive it from “the word of God” that “abides” in them.
+The truth lives in them because the new life is in them.
+Therefore they also have overcome the evil one.

 V15.
-As far as the young man is concerned, most of the conflict issues are being delivered in his confrontation with “the world”.
-There is a close relationship between the world and the wicked one.
-The wicked one uses the world to catch you.
+As far as the young man is concerned, most of the conflict material is provided in his confrontation with “the world”.
+There is a close relationship between the world and the evil one.
+The evil one uses the world to catch you.
 Now you must not think that the world only consists of clearly sinful things as pornography, violence and lies.
-Such things are being rejected by each sincere child of God with abhorrence.
+Such things are being rejected by every sincere child of God with abhorrence.

 The world, however, consists of much more subtle forms of sin.
 You may as well reject pornography, but you may then find a magazine in the waiting room of the physician or the dentist in which it appears.
-You read it with the religious excuse that it is a good thing to know what the world has to offer.
-But you would have never taken such a magazine in your hand when a brother or sister was with you.
+You read it with the ‘pious’ excuse that it is a good thing to know what the world has to offer.
+But you would have never taken such a magazine in your hand if a brother or sister were with you.

-Consider carefully that the world is controlled by satan.
-He is the ruler of the world (Jn 14:30; 2Cor 4:4).
-The world as a sphere of influence of the wicked one may come to you in a very friendly appearance.
+Remember well that the world is controlled by satan.
+He is the ruler and god of this world (Jn 14:30; 2Cor 4:4).
+The world as a sphere of influence of the evil one may come to you in a very friendly appearance.
 It may help you for instance to express yourself in such a way to find favor with another person or to make you have what you loved to have.
 The way you talk and also the way you dress yourself, the way of spending your time and the goals you pursue, may all show how much you love the world.